 Many of us actually already have a brown sofa but, judging by the popularity of one of our previous blog posts on the topic, it seems that deciding how to decorate around it can be a struggle sometimes.

-So, with that in mind, we hope today’s post will be the start of viewing your brown sofa in a different way.
+It doesn’t need to be, so we hope today’s post will be the start of viewing your brown sofa in a different way.
 Some inspiration to get you thinking outside the box and so inspired that, if you don’t already have a brown sofa, you’ll want one!

 But if you love the Laramie and that’s really not the look you’re going for, not to worry.
 There’s so much more you can do with it, or any other brown sofa!

-Today’s look gives the brown Laramie a fresh Farmhouse style.
+Our first look gives the brown Laramie a fresh Farmhouse style.

 This sofa actually lends itself really well to the casual, approachable vibe of the Farmhouse look.
 It just needed a little lighter feel and some different design elements to move it in the right direction.